PowerBiDevCamp/AppOwnsDataMultiTenant/Docs/Readme.md

 In this section, we will quickly review the three common design strategies that have been used to build and manage multitenant environments for App-Owns-Data embedding.
-This give you a better appreciation of the design problems that service principal profiles feature was designed to solve.
+This will give you a better appreciation of the design problems that service principal profiles have been designed to solve.

 Prior to the introduction of service principal profiles, developers have built multitenant applications with support for App-Owns-Data embedding